floss-mentoring/floss-mentoring/ossna-25/NOTES.md

 ## How can contributors get started?
 - Find a project that you like, start reading the docs!
 Fix a typo, grammar, etc. as a starting point
-- TODO: Add more here

 ## What can maintainers do to make it easier for first time contributors?
 - CONTRIBUTING.md
-  - TODO: Add resources on how to write a good CONTRIBUTING.md starting points:
   - dev environment setup
   - Keep in mind "[beginners mind](https://en.wikipedia.org/wiki/Shoshin)".
 Also relevant "[Average Familiarity](https://xkcd.com/2501/)"
   - Writing commit messages, set expectations for maintainer response times